devicetree-org/lopper/docs/sdt-from-linux.md

 ### Running the integration tests

-The same four-stage flow is what `tests/test_sdt_from_linux.py` exercises via the same script.
+The same flow is what `tests/test_sdt_from_linux.py` exercises via the same script.
 Single command:

 ```bash
 ./run_pytest.sh tests/test_sdt_from_linux.py
 ```

-Six tests run end-to-end (Linux-only and Linux+Zephyr for both reference boards, plus `assemble_sdt` for each).
+Five tests run end-to-end: `compose_non_linux` and `assemble_sdt` for each reference board (four tests), plus a Linux-only SDT case for the `--no-zephyr` degradation path.
 All diff against the committed goldens — drift in the pipeline fails the test.

 ### Driving the stages manually (for reference)